Who We Are

 Grant administrator at Mt.
 Pisgah Academy

-"One of our ASSIST students is from out of state.
+"One of our Assist students is from out of state.
 Her mom was unable to make the trip to our school for a recent mother/daughter event, but she thought of someone to go in her place.
 The student had repeatedly talked with great fondness about one of the retired ladies she worked with.
 It was obviously a relationship that had heavily influenced the girl.
 The retiree was able to attend the brunch and everybody had a great time!"

 Nursing home administrator

 "We have one resident in particular who has no family to visit except a cousin who visits only once every few weeks.
-He had an ASSIST student with him after school last year, and again this year.
-Having an afternoon companion made a world of difference to him and it benefitted the student as well.
+He had an Assist student with him after school last year, and again this year.
+Having an afternoon companion made a world of difference to him and it benefited the student as well.
 I have personally seen a growing maturity in the students that have worked with him.
 They have learned to be more patient and to deal with elders who have physical deficits.
 Their exuberance is refreshing, and they have learned to show it appropriately.
 Their presence here is very much appreciated."

-Mothers of a students
+Mothers of students

-"As a mother I feel very happy that my son has been working in the ASSIST program.
+"As a mother I feel very happy that my son has been working in the Assist program.
 This program helps him value more the things in life including his own youth.
 He has a lot of good memories from working with them.
 What most impresses me is that when he came home for the summer he would tell me he missed them a lot.
 He worried that he did not know how they were doing and he called them “my old people” (it sounds even more sweet in Spanish).
 I give thanks for this work/ministry that gives these young people the opportunity to have this great experience, and to learn from these people."